2023 Life Insurance Data, Facts & Statistics – Everything You Need

-Chances are that if you are an independent agent, your business is processed through a NAILBA member.
+Chances are that your business is processed through a NAILBA member if you are an independent agent.

-NAILBA is a trade association, representing 300+ independent insurance brokerages, 10,000+ brokers, and processes $4 billion in life insurance premiums annually.
+NAILBA is a trade association representing 300+ independent insurance brokerages and 10,000+ brokers and processes $4 billion in life insurance premiums annually.

 Affiliated agents are also known as career agents – They represent a company such as Northwestern Mutual or State Farm.

-Direct to consumer companies handle a small portion of the life insurance business, and the rest is typically sold through fraternal organizations like the Fraternal Order of Police.
+Direct-to-consumer companies handle a small portion of the life insurance business; the rest is typically sold through fraternal organizations like the Fraternal Order of Police.